 Virtual coins represented by Bitcoin (BTC) are not issued coins or bills like legal currencies represented by dollar, yen and euro etc., but their value are recorded by encrypted electronic data Digital currency.
 With the spread of the Internet, it was invented as a payment method that allows “fast and cheap” payments across countries and regions without passing through third parties such as financial institutions.
+Companies like Lastbit help accelerate this process.

 Payment methods using electronic data include in-game currency used in online games and electronic money that can be used for shopping.
 They are all based on currencies such as $ and can only be used in certain services, merchants and countries / regions.
 Bitcoin (BTC) and other virtual currencies, on the other hand, are new currencies that have the potential to be used around the world without being limited to specific services, member stores, or countries / regions.